Looking like a big bump in a field, the Maeshowe Chambered Cairn is a 4700-year-old stone tomb on Mainland Orkney.

 This Maeshowe Chambered Cairn is a chambered stone tomb.
 I

 It was built 4700 years ago so that the midwinter sun shines along its entrance passage.

 The Maeshowe Chambered Cairn is part of the Unesco Heritage site the 'Neolithic Heart of Orkney' with the Ring of Brodgar, Skara Brae and The Standing Stones of Stenness.

 How to get to Maeshowe Chambered Cairn

-- Maeshowe is in the hear of Mainland Orkney not far from the Stones of Stenness
+- Maeshowe is in the heart of Mainland Orkney not far from the Stones of Stenness

-- Parking is along A965 between Stromness and Kirkwall at the Tormiston Mill which also house the visitor center
+- Carpark is along A965 between Stromness and Kirkwall at the Tormiston Mill which also houses the visitor center

 - 10 min drive from Stromness

 - 15 min drive from Kirkwall